-To start, monitor their flowering; you have to change into a 12/12 light cycle.
-By this, the plant should have 12 hours of darkness and 12 hours of light; this will trigger marijuana to blossom!
+You have to change into a 12/12 light cycle.
+By this, the plant should have 12 hours of darkness and 12 hours of light; this will trigger your marijuana to blossom!

 You don’t have to change anything.
 Your marijuana plants will naturally flower.

-This is the phase of your Marijuana plant’s life where they are transitioning to teenage years.
-For people growing regular seeds, sadly half of your plants will be male.
+For people growing regular seeds, sadly, half of your plants will be male.
 Male plants don’t develop buds as female plants do.
 So, it is important to throw them away to avoid pollinating other female plants.

 When a female plant is pollinated by a male plant, it diverts its attention from making potent buds to focusing on having seeds.
 This results in poor quality buds.

 To determine which is which, female plants exhibit wispy white hairs on the top of their branch joints.
 These are called pistils that form around the calyxes of female plants.
 They are easily distinguishable.
-Male plants are easily distinguished as they start growing pollen sacs, they are like balls when you observe them.
+Male plants are easily distinguishable as they start growing pollen sacs which look like balls when you observe them.

 Step 9: Now is the time for harvest!

 When you notice that your female plants’ white hairs have darkened/mostly darkened or stop growing buds, this is the right time to harvest them.
 By this time, the buds should be aromatic enough.